neishm/fstd2nc/README.md

                         analysis, and the forecast length goes in a "forecast" axis.
   --metadata-file METADATA_FILE
                         Apply netCDF metadata from the specified file.
+You can repeat this option multiple times to build metadata from different sources.
   --time-units {seconds,minutes,hours,days}
                         The units of time for the netCDF file.
 Default is hours.
   --buffer-size BUFFER_SIZE
                         How much data to write at a time (in MBytes).
 Default is 100.
+  --no-history          Don't put the command-line invocation in the netCDF
+                        metadata.
 ```

 From Python